lalamariposa/Polkadot-Final-Project/README.md

 # Polkadot-Final-Project

 ## 1. Building a blockchain
-First I cloned the template for substrate node
+Clone the template for substrate node
 ```
 git clone https://github.com/substrate-developer-hub/substrate-node-template
 ```
-Then I changed my directory to be in the project
+Change my directory to be in the project
 ```
 cd substrate-node-template
 ```